Getting the help you need

 Sight is the sense people fear losing the most.
 Some people will lose their sight slowly while for others it can be sudden.
 Whatever the situation: help, support, and advice are at hand.

-We have provided information below on some common eye conditions and where to go for additional support.
+Please find information below on some common eye conditions and where to go for additional support.